Oceanic climate: Marine west coast (Cfb)

 Temperate oceanic climates, also known as "marine mild winter" climates or simply oceanic climates, are found either at middle latitudes.
 They are often found on or near the west coast of continents; hence another name for Cfb, "marine west coast climates".
 In addition to moderate temperatures year-round, one of the characteristics is the absence of a dry season.
-Except for western Europe, this type of climate is confined to narrow bands of territory, largely in mid or high latitudes, although it can appear in elevated areas of continental terrain in low latitudes, e.g. plateaus in the subtropics.
+Except for Europe, this type of climate is confined to narrow bands of territory, largely in mid or high latitudes, although it can appear in elevated areas of continental terrain in low latitudes, e.g. plateaus in the subtropics.
 It exists in both hemispheres between 35° and 60°: at low altitudes between Mediterranean, humid continental, and subarctic climates.

 Western sea breezes ease temperatures and moderates the winter, especially if warm sea currents are present, and cause cloudy weather to predominate.
 Precipitation is constant, especially in colder months, when temperatures are warmer than elsewhere at comparable latitudes.
 This climate can occur farther inland if no mountain ranges are present or nearby.
 As this climate causes sufficient moisture year-round without permitting deep snow cover, vegetation typically prospers in this climate.
 Deciduous trees are predominant in this climate region.
 However, conifers such as spruce, pine, and cedar are also common in few areas, and fruits such as apples, pears, and grapes can often be cultivated here.